dhana2403/GTEx_Pro/README.md

 #### License

-This project is licensed under the **All Rights Reserved** license.
+This project is licensed under the **All Rights Reserved** license for the time being.
-If you'd like to request permission for use or modification, please contact dhana2403
+If you'd like to request permission for use or modification, please contact [dhana2403](https://github.com/dhana2403)

 ##### Contributing

-If you'd like to offer feedback on the workflow/code, please contact dhana2403
+If you'd like to offer feedback on the workflow/code, please contact [dhana2403](https://github.com/dhana2403)

 ###### Acknowledgments